Lungworm was once rare in the UK but is becoming more common, so it's important to know what causes it and how you can prevent it.

 How to treat lungworm

-If you think your dog has contracted lungworm, call your local vet straight away for immediate treatment.
+If you think your dog has contracted lungworm, contact your vet immediately.

 Diagnosing lungworm can be tricky; your vet will carry out a number of diagnostic tests, such as taking blood and waste samples to see if any eggs or larvae are present.
 They may also conduct a chest x-ray or insert a tiny camera into your dog’s windpipe to find evidence of the parasite.